 A different and integrated approach

-From my little experience, I can say I understood that having an eco-conscious approach to consumption is a matter of mentality change.
+From my little experience, I can say that having an eco-conscious approach to consumption is a matter of mentality change.

 Initially, there is distrust: do conventional detergents clean better?
 Are cloth diapers unsanitary and impractical?
 Can I save money, even if the products are more expensive on average?

-I tried it, and I must say that by adopting these solutions together, not only has affected the hygiene, but I found to buy far fewer products with better quality.
+I tried it, and I must say that adopting these solutions has affected hygiene, but I found to buy far fewer products with better quality.